nschneble/rails-superstack/README.md

 script/cleanup.sh --no-confirmation
 ```

-The script removes all trace of demo code and database artifacts: assets, controllers, models, views, routes, seeds, factories, specs, and demo migrations.
+The script removes all trace of demo code and database artifacts, including assets, controllers, helpers, models, views, routes, seeds, and specs.

 Cleanup also replaces migration history with a single non-demo baseline and regenerates the schema by dropping and recreating the local database.